ONE THING I ASK FROM THE LORD,

 Mass at George Forbes 1st Wednesday of the month - at 9.30 am

 COVID No QR check-ins are necessary for our church.
-However, we encourage you to keep wearing masks in church where we can not maintain a safe distance.
+However, we encourage you to keep wearing masks in church.
 Do not attend a Mass or service if you have any flu-like symptoms, a cold or if you are feeing unwell in any way; have a chronic medical condition or have a compromised immune system, also very importantly if you are waiting on results from a COVID test you must isolate until you get results.

 MASS AT GOOGONG - EVERY SUNDAY AT 5.30PM

 Come and join the vibrant community of St Gregory’s Catholic Parish We would love to see you!
-Celebrating Mass every Sunday at 5.30pm commencing Sunday 26th June 2022 at the Anglican School 136 Gorman Drive Googong.
+Celebrating Mass every Sunday at 5.30pm at the Anglican School 136 Gorman Drive Googong.

 Access through the Budawang building via carpark on Hearne St and Rodgers Rd, Googong.